Catonsville Nine: History

 George Mische and Father Phil Berrigan were prime organizers of the Catonsville Nine.
-The organizing process was very democratic, with interminable meetings and "who's in, who's out" handraisings.
+The organizing process was very democratic, with lengthy meetings and voting by raised hands.

 1967 Custom House raid

 On October 17, 1967, Fr.
 Philip Berrigan and Tom Lewis raided the Baltimore City Custom House and poured blood on draft records as part of "The Baltimore Four" (with David Eberhardt and James Mengel) and were out on bail when they burned the records at Catonsville.
 (The first documented action against draft files is reputed to have been by Barry Bondhus in Minnesota, who, along with other family members, carried human waste into a draft board and defaced draft records.)

 1968 Catonsville incident

 On May 17, 1968, the Nine went to the Catonsville office of the Selective Service on Frederick Road.
 They restrained an employee while gathering records into wire bins, One SSS employee, Mary Murphy, attempted to save the draft records but was restrained by one of the Nine.
 They then took the bins to the parking lot and set fire to them.
-They then recited the Lord's Prayer and explained to news crews that they were protesting the Vietnam war.
+They then recited the Lord's Prayer and explained to news crews that they were protesting the Vietnam War.
 Three hundred and seventy-eight draft records were destroyed.

 Baltimore County police officers arrested the nine.
-While they were in jail, the group sent an apologetic letter and a basket of flowers to the clerk on duty at the office during the event.
+While they were in jail, the group sent a basket of flowers and a letter, explaining they didn't intend to injure anyone, to the clerk on duty at the office during the event.

 The Catonsville Nine were tried in federal court October 5–9, 1968, defended by William Kunstler.
 They were found guilty of destruction of U.S. property, destruction of Selective Service files, and interference with the Selective Service Act of 1967.
 They were also sentenced to a total of 18 years in jail and fined $22,000.
-Mary Moylan, Philip Berrigan, Daniel Berrigan and George Mische failed to report for the beginning of their sentences.
+Mary Moylan, Philip Berrigan, Daniel Berrigan, and George Mische failed to report for the beginning of their sentences.
 Daniel Berrigan caused considerable embarrassment to FBI by giving sermons at various events while a fugitive.